heracle/centurion/doc/bosslangAPI.md

 ## bosslangAPI

-The bosslangSTDmethods offers some methods useful for developing a strategy in bosslang language Here are the methods available:
+The bosslangSTDmethods offers some methods useful for developing a strategy in bosslang language.

+Here are the methods available:

+* `CALL(getRound)`
+	Returns an Integer - the number of the round

 * `CALL(getTeam)`
 	Returns 0 or 1, depending the team of the actual controller